-In the opening years of this century, Dr. Chandler was setting up camp for what he envisioned as his oasis in the desert.
+In the opening years of the 20th century, Dr. Chandler was setting up camp for what he envisioned as his oasis in the desert.
 County Constables kept the peace.
 The Town of Chandler was chartered along with the state on February 14, 1912.
 In November of 1914, Charles M. Beckham was elected as one of the first Constables for the area.
 The Constable was an officer of the County Court, very similar to the County Constables of today.

 Early on, Beckham solved a break in at the N.L.
 Nowell store in Gilbert, where the safe was blown up.
 Constable Beckham had an honorable career for about ten years.
 Then in 1924, Charles Beckham was convicted of aiding and abetting escapees from the Florence Prison who had killed a Tempe store owner, his 10-year-old son, and a Tempe night watchman.